2011 – 2026

 KRaft transition

-• ZooKeeper deprecated — with KRaft production-ready for new clusters (since 3.3) and a migration path in preview, 3.5 formally deprecated ZooKeeper mode, signaling the direction of 4.0.
+• ZooKeeper deprecated — with KRaft production-ready for new clusters (since 3.3) and a migration path still in early access, 3.5 formally deprecated ZooKeeper mode, signaling the direction of 4.0.

 Version